ECCC-ASTD-MRD/gem/README.md

 can be used to display 2D meteorological fields stored in the FST files, developed by Research Informatics Services, Meteorological Research Division, Environment and Climate Change Canada.

-# Using Visual Studio Code

-If [Visual Studio Code](https://code.visualstudio.com/) is available on your system, the `goas-devel.code-workspace` file can be opened by code to automatically open relevant files.